himshim/bandwidth-hero-proxy2/README.md

 ---

 ## 📝 Notes
+## 📝 Notes
+- Compression quality is usually set **from the Bandwidth Hero extension** (via its slider).
+- If the extension does not specify a quality, the proxy uses `DEFAULT_QUALITY` (default = 40, can be changed in Netlify environment variables).
 - Images are fetched and compressed **on-the-fly**.
 Nothing is stored.
-- Default compression quality = **40** (can be changed via Netlify environment variable `DEFAULT_QUALITY`).
 - Works best with image-heavy websites where bandwidth savings matter.
 ---

 ## 🙏 Credits